MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 #### Entity-oriented pages

 In [!INCLUDE[prodshort](includes/prodshort.md)], entity-oriented pages are used to support users when their tasks revolve around a single business entity.
-The most typical entity-oriented task page is the `Card`, which provides details about a single customer or other master data, and the `Document`, which represents a single transaction or other important business event.
+The most typical entity-oriented page is the `Card`, which provides details about a single customer or other master data, and the `Document`, which represents a single transaction, or other important business event, e.g. a sales transaction.

 `ListPlus` is also an entity-oriented page type.
 Unlike `Card` and `Document` pages, the `ListPlus` page type is for pages that have a prominent `ListPart` and either few or no header fields.

 The `CardPart` page type is an entity-oriented page type for inclusion in another page, for example, in a FactBox.

 > [!NOTE]
 > Since entity-oriented pages represent a *single* entity, such as a customer or an item, we recommend that you do not use a `Repeater` group in the construction of entity-oriented pages.
 If you do, some of the repeater's features may not work properly, and it may not get the expected size.
-However, an entity-oriented task page *can* embed a list part page that, in turn, contains a repeater group.
+However, an entity-oriented page *can* embed a list part page that, in turn, contains a repeater control.

 #### Collection-oriented pages

 In [!INCLUDE[prodshort](includes/prodshort.md)], collection-oriented pages are used to support users when their tasks involve multiple entities or records at the same time.
-The most typical collection-oriented page type is the `List` (like showing customers, items, and so on.) from which the user can seek out the entities to work with.
+The most typical collection-oriented page type is the `List` (for example showing customers, items, and so on.) from which the user can seek out the entities to work with.

 The `Worksheet` is the other prominent collection-oriented page type, suited for data entry (for example, in journal pages) and other tasks related to managing a set of entities/entries based on custom fields above and/or below the collection.